krykry321/Handwritten-Equation-Solver/README.md

-### Crop digits and symbols
+### Crop digits and operators
-Then it will be processed by get_num.py to crop the digits and symbols, and packed in a batch of tensors.
+Then it will be processed by get_num.py to crop the digits and operators, and packed in a batch of tensors.

-Crop based on the black pixels, but it is not a ingenious method, which requires digits and symbols not overlapped and written wholely.
+Crop based on the black pixels, but it is not a ingenious method, which requires digits and operators not overlapped and written wholely.

 You can change the method using CV2.FindContours functions, following methods in Links for more.
 ![image](https://user-images.githubusercontent.com/61113791/161967125-d8a581e4-6cc1-4847-b781-a405fc828bd2.png)